subquery/documentation/docs/quickstart/quickstart_chains/klaytn.md

 ## 1. Your Project Manifest File

-The Project Manifest (`project.yaml`) file works as an entry point to your Fantom project.
+The Project Manifest (`project.yaml`) file works as an entry point to your Klaytn project.
 It defines most of the details on how SubQuery will index and transform the chain data.
-For Fantom, there are three types of mapping handlers (and you can have more than one in each project):
+For Klaytn, there are three types of mapping handlers (and you can have more than one in each project):

 - [BlockHanders](../../build/manifest/ethereum.md#mapping-handlers-and-filters): On each and every block, run a mapping function
 - [TransactionHandlers](../../build/manifest/ethereum.md#mapping-handlers-and-filters): On each and every transaction that matches optional filter criteria, run a mapping function